 In such cases of transvestism, one has, in fact, an equivalent of multiple personality.
 The possibility that the transvestite is different from the majority of people only in keeping his two personalities on call, is suggested by some rare reports in the neurosurgical literature.
 These are reports of transvestism and/or fetishism, in which the disturbance of gender behavior came to the fore when temporal lobe epilepsy manifested itself.
-Following temporal lobectomy, both the epileptic seizures and the transvestism to manifest itself de novo in adult life, but it is known to have done so-again suggesting that a system once irretrievable from memory storage becomes retrievable and transmittable into action.
+Following temporal lobectomy, both the epileptic seizures and the transvestism no longer occurred.
+Even without seizures, it is rare for transvestism to manifest itself de novo in adult life, but it is known to have done so-again suggesting that a system once irretrievable from memory storage becomes retrievable and transmittable into action.